10 Leadership Skills Every Effective Leader Needs

 ii.
 Self-management

-In this second step, you manage the emotions you discovered in your observation from the first step (why you feel that way and what triggered it) to prevent negative verbal or physical reactions.
-Self-management is one of the leadership skills that help you stay calm in stressful situations and be accountable for your emotions.
-It also increases your ownership of your actions.
-With self-management skills, you have great critical thinking.
+You manage the emotions you discovered in your observation from the first step (why you feel that way and what triggered it) to prevent negative verbal or physical reactions.

 iii.
 Self-motivation